Gippsland railway line: Branch lines

-A branch line was also opened from Moe to Thorpdale in 1888, which was closed in 1958.
+The Thorpdale railway line was also opened from Moe to Thorpdale in 1888.
+It was closed in 1958.

 The Yallourn branch was opened from Hernes Oak (between Moe and Morwell) to Yallourn in 1922 to serve the adjacent power station development.
 It was replaced by a line from Moe to Yallourn in 1953 because its route was required for brown coal mining, but the new line closed in 1987, having been disused since the late 1970s.

 The Mirboo North branch line was opened in stages from Morwell to Mirboo North between 1885 and 1886; however, it was closed in 1974.
 The route of the line was partly dug up as part of the Hazelwood open cut mine.
 The Maryvale paper siding also connects to the main line at Morwell and remains open today for regular freight traffic.

 The loop line via Maffra was opened from Traralgon to Heyfield, Maffra and Stratford in 1887, which was closed in stages between 1987 and 1993.
 A branch line was opened from Maffra to Briagolong in 1889 and closed in 1952.

 There used to be several timber tramways running to a number of the stations between Pakenham and Yarragon.

 Significance

-The expansion of the railway in the late 1870s helped to develop Gippsland.
-It enabled milk from western Gippsland to be sold fresh into Melbourne while the dairy industry of East Gippsland provided cheese and butter.
-It also enabled development of west Gippsland's market gardening and orcharding industry for sale in Melbourne markets.
+The extension of the railway to Gippsland in the late 1870s stimulated development in the region.
+It enabled milk from western Gippsland to be sold fresh into Melbourne, while the dairy industry of East Gippsland provided cheese and butter.
+It also opened west Gippsland's market gardening and orcharding industry to markets in Melbourne.

-It also encouraged the development of a tourism industry notably at Lakes Entrance.
-It did, however, end coastal shipping traffic and the use of Sale and Bairnsdale as ports.
+It also encouraged the development of a tourism industry, notably at Lakes Entrance, but led to the end of the coastal shipping trade, and the use of Sale and Bairnsdale as ports.

-In the 1920s, the Gippsland railway played an important role in developing the mining of lignite coal and the development of the Latrobe Valley for power generation primarily serving Melbourne and Victoria.
-This saw the development of industry in towns such as Yallourn, Morwell, Traralgon, Moe, Warragul and Drouin.
+In the 1920s, the Gippsland railway played an important role in developing the mining of brown coal and the development of the Latrobe Valley for power generation, serving Victoria.
+That led to the development of towns such as Yallourn, Morwell, Traralgon, Moe, Warragul and Drouin.

-The development of the Gippsland Railway helped fuel the Melbourne land boom in the 1870s.
-The original departure point for the railway was Oakleigh with the line connecting Oakleigh and Melbourne not built until 1879.
-The Victorian Railways bought land in Oakleigh for use as workshops.
-Oakleigh became a centre of what was known as "railway fever" as developers developed and marketed houses close to rail lines between Oakleigh and other suburbs for use of workers travelling to and from their job.
-At the height of the land boom in 1888, land sales were being held two or three times a week in the district.
-The collapse of the land boom in 1889 eventually contributed to banking collapses in 1893, and the major depression of the 1890s.